 Finally we can socialize again

-Ingrid is a sociable woman with a lot of things going on.
+Ingrid is a social woman with a lot of things going on.
 She has made a great effort since her partner Sven suffered a stroke her partner had to use an adult diaper.
 Five years ago, when he instead received an indwelling catheter, she hoped life would get easier.
 It didn’t.
 Sven contracted the bacteria Pseudomonas aeruginosa after a while, which colors the urine purple and spreads a strong, characteristic odor in the room.
 He became an “odor patient”.

 ”The smell was horrible.
 I couldn’t stand that smell and neither could the grandchildren.
 They told their parents that the smell was horrible at grandma’s and Sven” says Ingrid.

 Ingrid stopped inviting friends over.
 It could perhaps have been possible the first day after the catheter was flushed clean.
 She avoided taking Sven out to town even though he loved going out to eat.
 Sven himself was not aware of the odor, it was only the people around him.
 Ingrid suffered.